Organized leather folder, phone calendar, and care coordination notes on a wooden desk

 Open a sample weekly family summary and a hospitalization briefing timeline.
 Names are fictional; structure is the point.

-After onboarding, your navigator keeps the work moving and keeps you out of the weeds.
-The exact cadence depends on your tier; the core loop is the same.
+Once the Vault is complete, you choose the Navigation Plan that matches your situation.
+Your navigator keeps the work moving and keeps you out of the weeds.
+The exact rhythm depends on your plan; the core loop is the same: organize, coordinate, communicate.

 • Prepare for visits with pre-visit questions and "what we need from this appointment."

-• Turn after-visit instructions into tasks; then execute the non-clinical follow-up and confirm completion.
+• Turn after-visit instructions into tracked tasks and document outcomes.

-• With authorization, help place orders or coordinate supplies through the appropriate channels; costs are handled separately from the Averyn subscription.
+• With authorization, place orders or coordinate through the appropriate channels; costs are handled separately from your subscription.

-• Send structured summaries to everyone on the account; a clear current state, what's moving, what's blocked, and what's next.
+• Send structured summaries to everyone on the account; what's moving, what's blocked, and what's next.

 Expanded

-• Active follow-through on ongoing tasks and open loops.
+• Active follow-through on ongoing tasks and loose ends.

-• Regular written summaries to keep the family aligned.
+• Weekly written summaries to keep the family aligned.

 • Pull you in when a decision is needed; otherwise, keep pushing the work.